 Michelle Molina The John and Rosemary Croghan Chair, Associate Professor in Catholic Studies (on leave Winter and Spring 2016)

-Now, emerging from the early modern period to bear witness to events in her own era, Molina explains what it might mean that the new pope is a Jesuit.
+Momentarily emerging from the early modern period to bear witness to events in her own era, Molina has explained what it might mean that the new pope is a Jesuit.
 She has observed that it is best to situate this Jesuit pope in relation to the modes of self-formation found in the Ignatian Spiritual Exercises and, importantly, that this Catholic imperative to “know thyself” indicates that Pope Francis is well versed in what has been termed “philosophy as a way of life.”

-The courses she teaches are varied, ranging from graduate courses on body and embodiment, upper-division undergraduate seminars on Christianity and colonialism, and a freshman seminar on philosophy and religion in the films of Woody Allen.
+The courses she teaches are varied, ranging from graduate courses on embodiment, materiality and affect, to upper-division undergraduate seminars on Christianity and colonialism, the history of the concept of “religious tolerance,” and a freshman seminar on philosophy and religion in the films of Woody Allen.
+In all of these courses, students walk away with a deeper understanding of the variety of methodological tools that can be utilized to understand the history of religion.

 To Overcome Oneself: The Jesuit Ethic and Spirit of Global Expansion, 1520–1767 (University of California Press, 2013)